HL7/fhir-shorthand/input/pagecontent/index.md

-This implementation guide includes the following chapters :
+This implementation guide includes the following chapters:

 1. [FHIR Shorthand Overview](index.html) (this chapter) -- Introduction to FSH and SUSHI _(informative content)_.
 1. [FHIR Shorthand Tutorial](tutorial.html) -- A step-by-step hands-on introduction to producing an IG with FHIR Shorthand and SUSHI _(informative content)_.